DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/workspace/res-gp-and-shared-res.md

-# Difference between Resource Groups and Shared Resources
+# Differences between Resource Groups and Shared Resources

 Both resource groups and shared resources support cluster binding, but they have significant differences in usage.